elbaih101/appium-Guide-and-POC/README.md

 By following these steps, you will set up your environment for Appium and Android development.

-Note: Replace `<YourUsername>` with your actual Windows username in step 10.

 [Follow up with appium inspector](appium-inspector.md)